FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers [OPTIONS] COMMAND [ARGS]...

-  The 'apio drivers' commands group contains subcommands that are used to
+  The command group ‘apio drivers’ contains subcommands used to manage the
-  manage the drivers on your system.
+  drivers on your system.

-  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.